-We have assembled a collection of photos that show the sequence of morphological development of Chinese chest-nut from flowers to mature fruit, and these photos illustrate growth of the structures that are the components of yield.
-Understanding these components may lead to more effective selection criteria and faster genetic gains because of the strong impact of the sequence and mechanics of development on economically important traits, natural and anthropogenic selection, and the interpretation of genetic ratios.
+We have assembled a collection of photos that show the sequence of morphological development of Chinese chestnut from flowers to mature fruit, and these photos illustrate growth of the structures that are the components of yield.
 The developmental sequence of flower and fruit affects gene expression, which has implications for commercial crop yields, selecting components to target for crop improvement, the mechanics of artificial pollination, and inheritance studies.

-Specimens were photographed from orchard-grown Chinese chestnuts in Carrollton, Ohio, USA (40.5728° N, 81.0858° W).
+These specimens were photographed from orchard-grown Chinese chestnuts in Carrollton, Ohio, USA.
 The timing of flower development reflects climatic conditions for that area in eastern North America.

-Chinese chestnut flowers mid-summer, with flowers typically reaching anthesis from late-June through mid-July in Ohio (USA).
-Flowers are borne on catkins arising from the leaf axils of current season's growth (Fig. 1).
+Chinese chestnut flowers in mid-summer, with flowers typically reaching anthesis from late June through mid-July in Ohio.
+Flowers are borne on catkins arising from the leaf axils of current season's growth (Figure 1).
 Two types of catkins occur: bisexual catkins that bear one or more female flowers at the base and male flowers toward the tips, and unisexual male catkins, also called staminate catkins.
-Bisexual flowers occur toward the apex of the twig and tend to reach maturity later than the unisexual flowers, which occur toward the base of the twig (Bounous et al. 1992; Bounous and Marinoni 2005).
-On a typical flowering shoot, the catkins occur contiguously on a central flowering region of the shoot, with vegetative buds below and above the flowering region.
+Bisexual flowers occur toward the apex of the twig and tend to reach maturity later than the unisexual flowers, which occur toward the base of the twig (Bounous et al. 1992).